 The External Data Representation (XDR) standard specifies the description and encoding of data.
 Standardizing data formats allows different applications to share the same data.
 The High Level Architecture (HLA) standard specifies simulation data structures via the Object Model Template (OMT) but does not address data representation on the network.
 It is therefore possible for a platform to be HLA-compliant but not XDR-compliant and vice-versa.
 In Telestra versions 2.4 and higher, Telestra HLA can be configured to operate in an XDR-compliant mode.
 This Application Note provides instructions on how to do this.

-To configure a given federate to operate in an XDR-compliant mode, simply select the XDR convert file for that federate via RMS.
+To configure a given federate to operate in an XDR-compliant mode, simply select the XDR convert file for that federate via the Telestra web interface.

 Note: If one Telestra federate is configured for XDR, all of the other Telestra federates on that federation must also be configured for XDR.